-To add more benefits to our webinar, take this quick Survey and ask questions ahead of time.
-We’ll try our best to incorporate them into the presentation – there will also be time for Q&A during the program.
+To add more value to our webinar, take this quick survey and ask questions ahead of time.
+We’ll try our best to incorporate them into the presentation; there will also be time for Q&A during the program.

-Rachael Altman is currently a Market Intelligence Analyst at Sidley Austin, LLP, where she researches clients and industries to support marketing, business development, and strategic initiatives.
-She previously worked at Grant Thornton International Ltd as a Research Analyst in Risk Management & Independence and in academia as a Librarian at Alabama State University and Rockford University.
-Rachael believes librarians possess the transferrable skills needed to succeed in any environment.
+Rachael Altman is currently a market intelligence analyst at Sidley Austin, LLP, where she researches clients and industries to support marketing, business development, and strategic initiatives.
+She previously worked at Grant Thornton International Ltd as a Research Analyst in risk management and independence and in academia as a librarian at Alabama State University and Rockford University.
+Rachael believes librarians possess the transferable skills needed to succeed in any environment.
 Rachael practices Ashtanga Yoga and teaches classes at Yoga Now in Chicago.
-She loves to travel and explore gluten free and vegan food options in Chicago and beyond – follow her foodie adventures on Instagram @senzaglutenchicago.
+She loves to travel and explore gluten free and vegan food options in Chicago and beyond (follow her foodie adventures on Instagram @senzaglutenchicago).
 You can reach Rachael at email@example.com and on LinkedIn.

-Jamal Fisher works as an Academic Specialist (Reference Librarian) at the National Defense University’s Joint Forces Staff College in Norfolk, VA.
-He has previously served in the areas of Circulation, Reference, and Special Collections at both a state university and private liberal arts college.
-Jamal’s diverse experience includes attending law school and serving as a Resident Hall Director, Teen Specialist in public libraries, and a Historical Interpreter for the National Park Service.
+Jamal Fisher works as an academic specialist (reference librarian) at the National Defense University’s Joint Forces Staff College in Norfolk, Virginia.
+He has previously served in the areas of circulation, reference, and special collections at both a state university and a private liberal arts college.
+Jamal’s diverse experience includes attending law school and serving as a resident hall director, a teen specialist in public libraries, and a historical interpreter for the National Park Service.
 Jamal’s current career focus is on military education, equity, “library as place,” and research literacy.
 Jamal can be reached at firstname.lastname@example.org.

 Best of SLA 2017 Annual Conference Webinar Series